 Weather Protection

 The Lucie offers a little over 7 inches of coverage, which is slightly taller than the shorter hiking or sneaker-style boots in our review.
 We like this versatile height, but the collar construction keeps this boot from excelling in the weather protection category.
 The boot's opening has a wide, structured circumference that makes slipping in and out of it easy but doesn't close up against the ankle.
 Not only does this create a breezeway for cold air, but it allows snow to make its way into the interior when walking through anything 5 inches or deeper.
 On the other hand, the boot held up surprisingly well in our water submergence testing, remaining waterproof up to about 6 1/2 inches.
-This design is not ideal snow or rain boot, but it can keep you dry in low-snow and low-output activities.
+This design is not ideal snow or rain boots, but it can keep you dry in low-snow and low-output activities.

 Comfort and Fit